mawebcoder/laravel-elasticsearch/README.md

 ```

-To load your migrations in you AppServiceProvider
+To load  migrations in  AppServiceProvider:

 ```
 use Mawebcoder\Elasticsearch\Facade\Elasticsearch;